|

 10% |

-An in-class written test: problems similar to homework, full marks require correct answers.
-If public health disallows in-person tests, there will be no midterm, and the weights of other grading components will be adjusted proportionately. |
+An in-class written test: problems similar to homework, full marks require correct answers. |

 Final |